jneate/spring-modulith-test1/docs/plan.md

 # Spring Modulith Test 1 Plan

+**Updated**: December 6, 2025 - Final Implementation
+**Original**: December 4, 2025 - Initial Design

-The application should be developed in Java 21, using the latest stable version of Spring Modulith.
+The application is developed in Java 17, using Spring Boot 4.0.0 and Spring Modulith 2.0.0.

-The application should follow basic coding principles and best practices, such as SOLID, DRY, YAGNI, and KISS.
+The application follows SOLID, DRY, YAGNI, and KISS principles with comprehensive test coverage and production-ready optimizations.

 The base package for the application should be `dev.neate` and follow Spring Modulith best practices for package structure.